 - The problem of inadequate computer Laboratory.

-- The problem of Inadequate qualified computer science teachers.
+- The problem is inadequate qualified computer science teachers.

-- The problem of lack and insufficient supply of electricity.
+- The problem is the lack of electricity and the insufficient supply of electricity.

-- The problem of cost of acquisition of Computers.
+- The problem is the cost of the acquisition of computers.

 - The Problem of Lack of Motivation.